namedwebsockets/networkwebsockets/README.md

     var broadcastWS = new BroadcastWebSocket("myServiceName");
     // Now do something with `broadcastWS` (it is a WebSocket object so use accordingly)

-When any other client connects to a websocket endpoint named `myServiceName` then your websocket connections will be automatically linked to one another.
+When any other client connects to a `local` or `broadcast` websocket endpoint named `myServiceName` then your websocket connections will be automatically linked to one another.
+Note that `local` and `broadcast` based websocket connections are entirely seperate entities even if they happen to share the same service name.

 You now have a full-duplex WebSocket channel to use for communication between each service connected to the same service name with the same service type!